-The Radio Hobbyist follows me, a ham radio operator (VE3CNU) as I test various gear out in different situations, comparing one radio against another, or making recommendations for radio equipment and methods.
+The Radio Hobbyist follows me (Rick Blythe), a ham radio operator (VE3CNU) as I test various gear out in different situations, comparing one radio against another, or making recommendations for radio equipment and methods.
 Videos range from Ham Radio to shortwave and action-band scanning, with a little Utility DXing thrown in too.
 Lots of exclusive stuff, and the occasional cat.

-I was licensed in 1992 in Canada, and have the highest level of license one can attain.
-Advanced with code.
+I received my amateur radio license in 1992 in Canada, and have the highest level of license one can attain (advanced with Morse code).

-The amateur radio service (amateur service and amateur-satellite service) is established by the International Telecommunication Union (ITU) through the Radio Regulations.
-National governments regulate technical and operational characteristics of transmissions and issue individual station licenses with a unique identifying call sign, which must be used in all transmissions.
+The amateur radio service (amateur service and amateur satellite service) is established by the International Telecommunication Union (ITU) through the Radio Regulations.
+National governments regulate the technical and operational characteristics of transmissions and issue individual station licenses with a unique identifying call sign, which must be used in all transmissions.